-In AD 54, Paul reported the gospel message from his conversion two or three years after Jesus’s crucifixion.
+In AD 54, Paul reported the gospel message from his conversion that occured two or three years after Jesus’s crucifixion.
 That first Christian message is the gospel that Jesus died, was buried, and resurrected (1 Cor 15:3–4).
-Paul listed numerous eyewitnesses seeing Jesus alive from the dead even 500 at one time (1 Cor 15:5–8).
+Paul listed numerous eyewitnesses seeing Jesus alive from the dead even 500 witnesses at one time (1 Cor 15:5–8).
 Secular historians admit that the Christian faith began because of the belief that Jesus rose from the dead.
 According to history, various people experienced Jesus bodily alive from the dead.
-In other words, their experience was that they saw, heard, touched, and ate with Jesus alive and bodily restored after three days having been crucified and confirmed dead (Luke 24:36–42).
+They saw, heard, touched, and ate with Jesus who was bodily restored to life after three days having been crucified and confirmed dead (Luke 24:36–42).

 What is the best explanation for various people experiencing Jesus risen bodily from the dead?
 To secular scholars, the experiences of Jesus’s resurrection are phenomena — events for which they cannot explain the cause.
-Explanations built on possibilities cannot suffice as such scenarios ignore and do not explain basic historical facts.
-The most plausible explanation cannot ignore the eyewitness experiences.
+Explanations built on possibilities cannot sufficiently explain all these historical facts.
 Those whose minds are open to belief find the best explanation is that Jesus bodily rose from the dead.

-From the beginning of the church, the experiences of Jesus’s resurrection changed people’s lives.
+From the beginning of the church, the experiences of Jesus bodily rising from the dead changed people’s lives.
 They would not recant their faith even in the face of death.
 That life-changing faith has passed through centuries transforming many people and eventually the world.
-Because of faith in Jesus’s resurrection, Christians believe that on the last day they will resurrect like Jesus rose from the dead in glorified bodies for eternal life (Rom 8:11; 1 Cor 6:14; 15:51–53).
-Today, these followers of Christ urge everyone to read the words of Jesus in the Gospels, meet with a church of Christ, and believe, repent, and be baptized (Mark 16:16; Acts 2:38).
+Because of faith in Jesus’s resurrection, Christians believe that on the last day they will resurrect like Jesus rose from the dead in glorified bodies to eternal life (Rom 8:11; 1 Cor 6:14; 15:51–53).
+Today, the followers of Christ urge everyone to read the words of Jesus in the Gospels, meet with a church of Christ, and believe, repent, and be baptized (Mark 16:16; Acts 2:38).